digilias/embedded-rust-workshop/workshop.md

 ## Prerequisites

 Participants are expected to be familiar with these concepts:
-* How to build using cargo
+* How to build using the cargo tool
-* How to create a Cargo.toml
+* The basics of the Cargo.toml manifest
 * Using structs, enums and traits
-* Pattern matching
-* Error handling with Result

 Participants can read up on and learn the above following these guides: